-Most welding filters offer more than enough darkening, but don’t offer true colors.
+Most filters offer more than enough darkening but don’t offer true colors.
 Most of them have a green tint.
-Only expensive ADFs can offer true colors.
+Only expensive ADFs offer true colors.

 You select a shade that lets enough light through to give you the result you want.
-Start with a shade 10 and lower the shade if you want more light.
+Start with a shade of 10 and lower it if you want more light.